 If not previously done when capturing source Requirements (See Section 1.2), parse the originating Requirements into single, verifiable Requirements statements.
+Related requirements can be grouped into a RequirementGroup.
 This parsing can result in Concerns to be resolved.
 These should be identified as described in Section 1.6 below.
 See Section 1.2 for a discussion of Originating vs. Derived or Design Decision Requirements.